puremourning/vimspector/docs/configuration.md

 Adapter configurations are re-read at the start of each debug session.

-The specification for the gadget object is defined in the [gadget schema][].
+The specification for the gadget object is defined in the [gadget schema][gadget-schema].

 ### Extending adapters